Princeyadavw/Billing-System/README.md

 .Total bill along with sub-total and tax is displayed.

-.A calculator in the right side for quick access.
+.A calculator in the left side for quick access.

 .Displaying of receipt showing prices of each item and its quantity.